Click Here to see SRJC Sports Medicine Intro Video

 Santa Rosa Junior College (SRJC) Sports Medicine Program currently serves 17 intercollegiate sports teams.
 Since its inception in 1971, the SRJC Sports Medicine Program offers a broad spectrum of injury management for student-athletes and an academic experience for sports medicine students.
 The SRJC Sports Medicine Program is complimented by SRJC course offerings related to sports medicine and athletic training.
 This coursework, coupled with hands-on experience in the athletic training clinic, provide the student an educational arena in which to prosper academically; the program also affords ample opportunities for learning in the areas of injury management, such as prevention, evaluation, treatment, rehabilitation, and athletic training clinic protocol.

-The Sports Medicine Program at SRJC enhances student marketability and increases the potential for successful transfer to Commission on Accreditation of Athletic Training Education (CAATE) accredited colleges and universities.
+The Sports Medicine Program at SRJC enhances student marketability and increases the potential for successful transfer to a Bachelor's degree in Kinesiology or related area for eventual transfer to a Commission on Accreditation of Athletic Training Education (CAATE) accredited Masters program.
 Our program is not only for those aspiring to transfer and become certified athletic trainers!
-Students interested in coaching, physical therapy, personal training, kinesiology, physical education, nursing, pre-med, and beyond, are encouraged to participate in our program.
-The hands-on lab experience is invaluable for those hoping to get involved in the fields of healthcare or athletics.
+Students interested in physical therapy, personal training, kinesiology, physical education, nursing, pre-med, physician assistant, emergency medicine, coaching and beyond, are encouraged to participate in our program.
+The hands-on lab experience is invaluable for those hoping to get involved in the fields of healthcare or kinesiology.

 Locally, our Sports Medicine Program serves as a career elective site for high school health pathway programs whereby students visit our sports medicine facility to job shadow and learn skills related to athletic training.
-A renovation of the sports medicine facility has resulted in a premier 3,000 square foot facility.
-The facility includes a large taping counter, ultrasound and muscle stimulation machines, ice tanks, a variety of rehabilitation equipment, several examination and massage tables, as well as a private examination room.
-Five professional certified athletic trainers, Dr. Monica Ohkubo, Guy Mohr, Shauna Blanquie, Joshua LaFontaine, Mercedes Zipperle, and a committed group of sports medicine students, staff this well-facilitated learning environment.
-Dedicated team physicians, Dr. Ty Affleck and Dr. Kent Yinger, further enhance our program as well as acquired brain specialist Dr. Nancy Chinn.
+A renovation of the sports medicine facility is underway of our premier 3,000 square foot facility.
+Our clinic includes a large taping counter, ultrasound and muscle stimulation machines, blood flow restriction, recovery systems, cold tanks, a variety of rehabilitation equipment, examination and massage tables, as well as a private examination room.
+Seven professional certified athletic trainers, Dr. Monica Ohkubo, Guy Mohr, Joshua LaFontaine, Mercedes Zipperle, Jose Flores, Joseph Smith, Susan McCauley-Callagy and a committed group of sports medicine students, staff this well-facilitated learning environment.
+Dedicated team physicians, Dr. Ty Affleck and Dr. Kent Yinger, further enhance our program as well as acquired brain specialist Dr. Nancy Chinn and chiropractor Dr. Carole Yoshiwara.
+We also have one of the only comprehensive student-athlete mental health programs in the California Community College system.
+In collaboration with SRJC Student Health Services, a dedicated mental health counselor is in our clinic seeing patients both online and in person.

 SRJC SPORTS MEDICINE MISSION STATEMENT